- Location: Massachusetts

 - Names, addresses, and telephone numbers (including witnesses)

 - Driver license numbers

 - Vehicle descriptions

 It's also a good idea to write down the road and weather conditions as they are at the time of the accident.

 Some vehicle accidents are more serious than others, so the level of first aid you render will vary, too.
-Chapter 5 of the Massachusetts Driver's Handbook offers great tips on how to handle first aid emergencies.
+The Massachusetts Driver's Handbook offers great tips on how to handle first aid emergencies.